The name of this organization shall be BANGLADESH ASSOCIATON OF CERTIFICATION BODIES (BACB).

 The objectives for which the Association is established are:

-- 1.To promote the management of Quality, Health, Safety, Environment, and Social Accountability (QSHE SA) in the business enterprises of all kinds in Bangladesh, and in the world at large, through Auditing and Certification services including Inspection.
+- 1.To promote the management of Quality, Health, Safety, Environment, and Social Accountability (QSHE SA) in the business enterprises of all kinds in Bangladesh, and in the world at large, through Auditing and Certification, Inspection and Training services.

 - 3. To protect the interests, legal rights, and ensure benefits, that the members are entitled to, in pursuing the organizational objectives of the member organizations, and to inspire them to discharge all the duties and responsibilities to their clients, to the association and to the nation, with due diligence.

-- 4. To promote the awareness of the desirability and benefits of Certification to various standards, formulated both by ISO and any other organization of the same acceptability worldwide, e.g., ASTM, BSI, API, JIS, etc., in asserting the conformance and compliance to the product requirements, management requirements, legal and other requirements, and so on, satisfying the overall QHSE SA obligations of the business enterprises.
+- 4. To promote the awareness of the desirability and benefits of Certification, Inspection and Training to various standards, formulated both by ISO and any other organization of the same acceptability worldwide, e.g., ISO, ASTM, BSI, API, JIS, etc., in asserting the conformance and compliance to the product requirements, management requirements, legal and other requirements, and so on, satisfying the overall QHSE SA obligations of the business enterprises.

 - 5. To promote awareness and knowledge about the various standards for management systems, ISO and non-ISO, in the business community, through arranging seminars, symposiums, literatures, publications, publicity, so that the desirability of certification of management systems and the benefits of inspection as tool for market access, is duly comprehended by the business community, at large.